Philip A. Anfinrud, Ph.D.

 Need for Further Study

-A combination of experimental and theoretical time-resolved studies of an expanded set of proteins are needed to more fully survey the molecular toolbox exploited by proteins as they execute their targeted function.
+The methods developed to investigate biomolecules with fast time resolution are still in their infancy, and more work is needed to make the methods easier to use and applicable to more biomolecules.
+Moreover, more theoretical work is needed to help interpret results from these experimental studies.
+A combination of experimental and theoretical time-resolved studies of an expanded set of proteins are therefore needed to more fully survey the molecular toolbox exploited by proteins as they execute their targeted function.

 - Senior Biomedical Research Scientist, Laboratory of Chemical Physics, NIDDK, NIH, 1998